home-assistant/developers.home-assistant/blog/2024-12-14-kelvin-preferred-color-temperature-unit.md

 In October 2022, Home Assistant migrated the preferred color temperature unit from mired to kelvin.

-It is now time to add deprecation warnings for the deprecated attributes, constants and properties:
+It is now time to add deprecation warnings for the corresponding attributes, constants and properties:
 * Deprecate state and capability attributes `ATTR_COLOR_TEMP`, `ATTR_MIN_MIREDS` and `ATTR_MAX_MIREDS`
 * Deprecate constants `ATTR_KELVIN` and `ATTR_COLOR_TEMP` from the `light.turn_on` service call
 * Deprecate properties `LightEntity.color_temp`, `LightEntity.min_mireds` and `LightEntity.max_mireds`